end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 ### Step 5 - How to build the vagrant box

-Warning because this step could need lot of times !
+Warning because this step could take a long time!

-If your machine has at least 8 GB Memory
+If your machine has 16 GB Memory
 ```
 [Linux Host]    cd $HOME/cloudunit/cu-vagrant
 [Linux Host]    ./mediumbox.sh
 ```

-If your machine has less than 8 GB Memory
+Otherwise your machine has 8 GB Memory
 ```
 [Linux Host]    cd $HOME/cloudunit/cu-vagrant
 [Linux Host]    ./smallbox.sh
 ```

-### <a name="step6"></a>Step 6 - How to start the application
+### Step 6 - Start the application

-1 - Start the vagrantbox and run Docker into Vagrant
+#### Start the vagrantbox and run Docker into Vagrant

 ```
 [Linux Host]    cd $HOME/cloudunit/cu-vagrant